 - Machinists

-The asbestos contamination at the Philadelphia Naval Shipyard continues to impact Navy veterans and other personnel who worked at the site.
 Many have filed personal injury lawsuits against the asbestos whose asbestos-contaminated parts they were exposed to.
 Notable claims include:

 - A Philadelphia jury ordered nine asbestos manufacturers to pay 62-year-old former shipfitter Edward Merwitz $7.25 million following his mesothelioma diagnosis and death.
-He had worked with their asbestos-contaminated products in the bilge area of warships being worked on at the Philadelphia Navy Yard in the late 1960s.[3]
+He had worked with their asbestos-contaminated products in the bilge area of warships being worked on at the Philadelphia Navy Yard in the late 1960s.[4]Ā

 - Three Navy veterans who developed fatal cases of mesothelioma were awarded $14 million in damages in three separate cases that were consolidated.
-One of the victims was awarded $6 million and the other two were awarded $4 million.
-All three had been exposed to asbestos in pumps, valves, gaskets, packing, and other equipment components that they came into contact with while employed at the Philadelphia Naval Shipyard between the 1960s and late 1980s.[4]
+One of the victims was awarded $6 million, and the other two were awarded $4 million.
+All three had been exposed to asbestos in pumps, valves, gaskets, packing, and other equipment components that they came into contact with while employed at the Philadelphia Naval Shipyard between the 1960s and late 1980s.[5]

 Resources for Philadelphia Naval Shipyard Asbestos Victims

-People who have been sickened by asbestos face significant medical challenges, but they also have many different options available to them.
-Asbestos bankruptcy trusts have been established by many of the companies whose asbestos-contaminated parts and materials exposed people to the risk of illness, and veterans are entitled to disability compensation and other benefits from the U.S. Veterans Administration.
 Additionally, victims and their survivors may be entitled to pursue legal action against the asbestos companies whose negligence caused their illness.
-An experienced asbestos attorney can help you navigate the many paths available to you.
+An experienced asbestos attorney can help you navigate the many paths available to you.Ā

 Terri Heimann Oppenheimer